What is Erythema?

 Preventing erythema includes proper treatment of underlying diseases that are caused by medications, limiting exposure to the sun, proper immune system support, and good hygiene to prevent secondary infection.

-The Sunsafe Rx capsule, taken orally, may also help support your skin and eyes because research shows the natural ingredients promote your defenses against the effects of sun exposure.
+The Sunsafe Rx capsule, taken orally, may also help protect your skin and eyes because research shows the natural ingredients promote your defenses against the effects of environmental stresses.